Carving out caverns

 end

-Next we’re gonna create a function local function (yes, that’s correct) to draw the classic Rogue style L shaped hallways between rooms.
+Next we’ll define a local function to draw the classic Rogue style L shaped hallways between rooms.
 It accepts two Rectangles representing the rooms, and if both a and b exist we draw a hallway between them.
-We use the level generator’s RNG to figure out if we should start vertically or horizontally for a little bit of spice.
+We use the level generator’s RNG to determine if we should start vertically or horizontally for a little bit of spice.

 -- Helper function to connect two points with an L-shaped hallway.